EventPlog/eventplog/CONTRIBUTING.md

 We believe in _atomic_ commits.
 Try to make commits as regularly as you can so it will be easy to step through them or make reverts where neccessary.

+## Write tests

+Write tests!!
+Strive to increase coverage or at least keep it where it was before your PR.
+You could run `yarn test --coverage` to see more information about the test coverage for individual files.

 ## Closing an issue/Raising a PR

 All PRs should close an issue.
 If a ticket hasn't yet been created for an issue you're working on, please ensure it's created.